 Location: Smith University Center Commons

 Vaccines and boosters from Pfizer and Moderna will be available at these clinics; no appointment is necessary.

 COVID-19 Response Office

-FMU’s new COVID-19 Response Office was created to provide members of the FMU community with information and resources related to the University’s response to the pandemic.
+FMU’s COVID-19 Response Office was created to provide members of the FMU community with information and resources related to the University’s response to COVID-19.
 The office will coordinate FMU’s current COVID-19 protocol.
 Contact the office by telephone at 843-661-4665 or by email at email@example.com.

-FMU Student Health Office
+FMU Student Health Services

-FMU’s Student Health Center provides a front-line healthcare resource for the FMU community.
-It’s manned Monday to Friday, 8:30 a.m. to 5 p.m. by qualified medical practitioners who can provide immediate aid or referrals for a variety of problems.
-The Student Health Center is located in Room 217 on the second floor of the Smith University Center on FMU’s Main Campus.
-Contact the office by telephone at 843-661-4665 or by email at firstname.lastname@example.org.
+FMU’s Student Health Services Center provides a front-line healthcare resource for the FMU community.
+It’s staffed Monday to Friday, 8:30 a.m. to 5 p.m. by qualified medical practitioners who can provide immediate aid or referrals for a variety of problems.
+The Student Health Services Center is located in Room 217 on the second floor of the Smith University Center on FMU’s Main Campus.
+Contact the office by telephone at 843-661-1844 or by email at firstname.lastname@example.org.